History of the Connecticut Constitution: The Constitution of 1818

 The General Assembly met just after the unusually short Anniversary Election Sermon was delivered and made a significant change to voting rights in Connecticut.
 All white males who paid taxes or served in the militia were deemed eligible to vote.
 This eliminated the previous property requirements that had grown onerous, as more of the population moved to jobs in commerce or manufacturing rather than agriculture.

 Even more significantly, the General Assembly also called for a constitutional convention that year.
 The most important ballot cast in the General Assembly was the vote on whether only a simple majority of the legislature would be required to approve whatever constitution was ultimately drafted.
 Many favored requiring anywhere from a sixty to eighty percent majority for adoption of a new government.

 It seems that Croswell's well-received and powerful short sermon was efficacious; those in favor of a simple majority carried the vote by 81–80.
-Thus a single-vote margin passed the resolution vital to the future success of the constitution that disestablished the state church, separated church and state, and ended the last theocracy in America.
+Thus a single-vote margin passed the resolution vital to the future success of the constitution that disestablished the state church and separated church and state.

 Each town sent a number of delegates equal to the number of representatives held in the Assembly.
-The convention convened in Hartford on August 26, 1818.
+The convention convened in Hartford on 26 August 1818.
 As one of the first orders of business, a twenty-four man committee was appointed to prepare a draft constitution.
 The very next day, the committee returned with the Preamble and Bill of Rights.
 Their speed was not due to ingenuity.
 The draft was borrowed "almost verbatim" from the constitution that Mississippi had created a year earlier in 1817.
-After the remainder of the constitution was drafted, the convention approved the document by a two-to-one margin on September 16, 1818.
+After the remainder of the constitution was drafted, the convention approved the document by a two-to-one margin on 16 September 1818.
 The voters were given three weeks to consider the proposed constitution.
 A vote was held on October 5.
 A small majority cast their ballots in favor of the constitution, with the resolution passing 13,918 to 12,364.
 The ultimate vote proved the importance of requiring only a simple majority's approval, for a sixty or eighty percent requirement would not have been met.